SimonWXW/ORB-YOLO/README.md

 [DBoW2 Place Recognition] Dorian Gálvez-López and Juan D. Tardós. **Bags of Binary Words for Fast Place Recognition in Image Sequences**. *IEEE Transactions on Robotics,* vol. 28, no. 5, pp. 1188-1197, 2012. **[PDF](http://doriangalvez.com/php/dl.php?dlp=GalvezTRO12.pdf)**

-# 1. License

-ORB-SLAM3 is released under [GPLv3 license](https://github.com/UZ-SLAMLab/ORB_SLAM3/LICENSE).
-For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/UZ-SLAMLab/ORB_SLAM3/blob/master/Dependencies.md).

-For a closed-source version of ORB-SLAM3 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

-If you use ORB-SLAM3 in an academic work, please cite:

-    @article{ORBSLAM3_TRO,
-      title={{ORB-SLAM3}: An Accurate Open-Source Library for Visual, Visual-Inertial and Multi-Map {SLAM}},
-      author={Campos, Carlos AND Elvira, Richard AND G\´omez, Juan J. AND Montiel, Jos\'e M. M. AND Tard\'os, Juan D.}, journal={IEEE Transactions on Robotics},
-      volume={37},
-      number={6},
-      pages={1874-1890},
-      year={2021}
-     }

 # 2. Prerequisites
-We have tested the library in **Ubuntu 16.04** and **18.04**, but it should be easy to compile in other platforms.
+We have tested the system in **Ubuntu 18.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.